guest271314/sockets/README.md

 chrome --unsafely-treat-insecure-origin-as-secure=http://0.0.0.0:44819
 ```

-In an arbitrary window, for example, in `console` and Snippets in DevTools, or script imported, or script injected by Web extension, execute the script `direct-socket-controller.js` in the `direct-sockets` Web extension forlder, which communicates with IWA to local (or remote) `TCPSocket` back to Web page with WebRTC
+In an arbitrary window, for example, in `console` and Snippets in DevTools, or script imported, or script injected by Web extension, execute the script `direct-socket-controller-streams.js` in the `direct-sockets` Web extension forlder, which communicates with IWA to local (or remote) `TCPSocket` back to Web page with WebRTC

 ```
-var decoder = new TextDecoder();
 var local = new RTCPeerConnection({
   sdpSemantics: "unified-plan",
+  iceServers: [],
 });
-[
-  "onsignalingstatechange",
-  "oniceconnectionstatechange",
-  "onicegatheringstatechange",
+["signalingstatechange", "iceconnectionstatechange", "icegatheringstatechange"]
-].forEach((e) => local.addEventListener(e, console.log));
+  .forEach((e) => local.addEventListener(e, console.log));

 local.onicecandidate = async (e) => {
   if (!e.candidate) {